How to disagree with your boss and not get fired

 Do you disagree with your boss?
 What happens?

 Strong leaders with vision, don't want to be surrounded by "yes" men and women.
 They want disruptive thinkers that challenge them and the system.
-[Tweet " But they do want the organization to benefit."]
+But they do want the organization to benefit.
 Most bosses, although they rarely say this, would also be happy if the outcome makes them look good too.
 We also know there is a dearth of strong leaders who look for dissenting views.

 What they don't want, is to be bombarded by show boaters who grandstand for no obvious gain, other than hearing the sound of their own voices, or only wanting personal advancement.
 So if you dissent with the goals of your boss and organization in mind, your disruption will usually be welcome.